louisliuwei/FPGA-Design-Flow-using-Vivado/README.md

 In this lab you will use the uart_led design that was introduced in the previous labs.
 You will start the project with I/O Planning type, enter pin locations, and export it to the rtl.
 You will then create the timing constraints and perform the timing analysis.

 ### Lab 6
 In this lab you will use the uart_led design that was introduced in the previous labs.
-You will use Mark Debug feature and also the available Integrated Logic Analyzer (ILA) core (in IP Catalog) to debug the hardware.
+You will use Mark Debug feature and also the available Integrated Logic Analyzer (ILA) core available in Vivado IP Catalog to debug the hardware.